ngergs/crossplane-rs-unofficial/sdk/README.md

 ## Most relevant Rust files

-- The crossplane files are generated from the protobuf schema and included in `src/lib.rs`(src/lib.rs).
+- The crossplane files are generated from the protobuf schema and included in [src/lib.rs](src/lib.rs).
-- The grpc server setup is defined in `src/server.rs`.
+- The grpc server setup is defined in [src/server.rs](src/server.rs).
+- The most relevant trait implementations to map received crossplane protobuf Resources (basically `prost_wkt_types::Struct` for us) into typed Rust structs.

 ## Compile-time dependencies